kennywall/import-test/_posts/2010-01-07-browser-usage.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>I just realized a funny thing.I use 3 different browsers on a daily basis now.I use Firefox for my personal sites and web applications.I use Chrome for my work sites and web applications.I use IE 8 for watching movies, TV and Media.</p>
+{% include JB/setup %}<p>I just realized a funny thing.
+I use 3 different browsers on a daily basis now.

+I use Firefox for my personal sites and web applications.
+I use Chrome for my work sites and web applications.
+I use IE 8 for watching movies, TV and Media.

+I generally have work and personal in separate browsers so I can logged into both Google accounts at the same time.

+Then I use IE for media just because if it freezes up and crashes it leaves my work and personal browsers alone.

+Funny realization.</p>
 <center><p><a href="http://apievangelist.com/2010/01/07/browser-usage/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>